bnwaweru/RNASeq-Analysis/M-Jules/MJules-Mapping_Reads-to-genome.md

 [This
 page](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html)
 gives a nice overview of the star mapping algorithm.

+### 1. Index the genome with STAR

 To use STAR we first build an index of the genome, and then map the files in a loop one after the other using the cluster resources.

     #!/bin/bash
     #SBATCH -p batch